ktaranov/sqlserver-kit/User_Defined_Function/README.md

 Author: Alan Burstein<br/>
 Original link: http://www.sqlservercentral.com/scripts/T-SQL/117890/<br />
 Tested on SQL Server version: 2008/2012/2014/2016<br />
- Purpose:
- Given a string (@String) and a pattern (@Pattern) of characters to remove, remove the patterned characters from the string.
+Purpose: Given a string (@String) and a pattern (@Pattern) of characters to remove, remove the patterned characters from the string.<br />
 Usage:
 ```sql
 --===== Basic Syntax Example